Pinu, Papua New Guinea: Arrival of the churches

+The church had become a new way of life as schools were built and health services were established.
+A church school (vernacular school) was established in Vanuapaka village.
+More men and young people were educated and sent away to go for schooling.
 Most traditional and customary beliefs have now given way to modern lifestyles with the establishment of government schools, with a wave of young people graduating and moving away to other provinces for education or work and bring back a change of thought pattern.
 A permanent church building was subsequently built in the 1960s which still stands where the old church and school were built, and today the area is called the station.

 There are two churches that are active, namely, the United Church, which is the foundation church, and more recently, the Christian Revival Church (CRC), a mainstream church.
 Both churches have significantly contributed to the spiritual upkeep of the village people, and also maintain their respective church buildings which are used for Sunday worships and weekly gatherings.